sourav-625/Sudoku-game/README.md

 # Sudoku-game
-This is a sudoku game
+This is an online sudoku game which can generate random sudoku puzzles and and can display all possible solution to it.